bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/procfile_py.md

 web: gunicorn app:server --workers 4
 ```

-A Dash app running  a background task queue will have `Procfile` similar to this:
+A Dash app running  a background task queue might have a `Procfile` similar to this:

 ```
 web: gunicorn app:server --workers 4